cassidyjames/cassidyjames.github.io/home/index.md

 #### Sonoff _👍 Recommend_

 These little motion sensors work about as well as the IKEA ones, and I've had very few issues over all.
-I don't have a string preference between these and other brands, and really just go for whatever is on the best sale.
+I don't have a strong preference between these and other brands, and really just go for whatever is on the best sale.

 I will note that these use a button battery that is a bit harder to pop open to replace (similar to the IKEA ones, though no screw), but they are _not_ water resistant.
 But they are small and have worked well for me.